The Lance Peters, MD, Memorial Biomechanics Award

-- Applicants must submit a PDF file containing their manuscript.
+- Applicants must submit a PDF file of the manuscript.

-- Applicants must agree to attend the Alumni Meeting if selected.
+- Applicants must agree to attend the HSS Alumni Meeting if selected.

 - Applicants must provide documentation from a research mentor attesting that the research was conducted while training within an eligible HSS program.